MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/change-streams.md

 ---
-  title: Change Streams on Azure Cosmos DB for MongoDB vCore
+  title: Change Stream on Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: Learn how to configure and use change streams to track the real-time changes made on targeted collection\database.
   author: avijitgupta